solo-system/solo-system.github.io/documentation/configuration.md

   zero remainder, then we DO split.
 It's written this way so that the Solo immediately synchronises the splits with wall-clock time.
 But it isn't perfect.

+* **CALENDAR="/boot/solo/calendar/night.py"** New option (Sept
+    2016) - see the [dedicated page on using the calendar](calendar.html).
+This string must be the full path to a valid calendar file in the /boot partition.

 * <b>undocumented options</b> The following are undocumented, stale, unused,
   unreliable, so ignore them unless you know what you are doing: